-Anderson, population 295, is a friendly community six miles off the George Parks Highway that is most famous for its annual bluegrass festival.
+Anderson, population of about 200, is a friendly community six miles off the George Parks Highway.

 Things to do

 The heart of town is Anderson Riverside Park, a beautiful 616-acre park on the banks of the Nenana River.
 The park has an excellent view of Denali and features campsites along the river, a picnic area, recreation trails, and a bandstand.
 Two nearby lodges provide accommodations and hearty food.

 Explore things to do in Denali National Park and Preserve.

 Anderson Riverside Park comes alive in the last weekend in July when the town hosts the annual Anderson Bluegrass Festival.
 Locals and visitors alike love camping along the river and taking in three days of bluegrass and country music along with the crafts, food booths and a beer garden.